Optimizing Your Office Space for the 21st Century Workforce

 The Changing Nature of the Workplace

 With the rise of a more “blended” workforce—which could be any combination of full-time employees, part-time workers, temporary workers, contractors or freelancers—the main question is figuring out how and where work will get done.
-There are many opportunities that come with having a mobile workforce.
+There are many opportunities and benefits that come with office hoteling and having a mobile workforce.
 You are able to choose from a wider pool of applicants, searching nationally or globally for those who possess the skills needed to fit specialized roles.
 Relying partially on a mobile workforce also allows you to scale down on permanent office space, as fewer and fewer employees need a desk of their own on-site.

 However, it is not always practical or preferable for businesses to conduct all of their work remotely.
 Sometimes office space is needed for collaborative projects or face-to-face interactions.
 In fact, according to a survey of 760 business executives conducted by Forbes Insights found that 84% of respondents prefer in-person meetings.
 Reasons given for favoring face-to-face meetings and conferences include: